 Upon the resignation of Cynthia Hughes in July, 2001, Joyce Horath served as Library Director until July, 2002, when Jennifer Young was appointed.
 Jennifer served until September of 2008.
 Carol Harris, the Assistant Librarian/Circulation Manager, served as Interim Director until Jill Grosso was hired in June 2010.
-Current staff as of January 2014 include Dawn Gess (circulation clerk), Sharon Grigas (library page/desk clerk), Celia Powers (circulation clerk), and Linda Stanevich (library page/desk clerk).
+Current staff as of January 2020 include Dawn Gess (circulation clerk), Sharon Grigas (library page/desk clerk), Celia Powers (circulation clerk), Phil Vestal (library page/desk clerk), and Rachel Schluntz (story time coordinator).
 Volunteers working at the circulation desk include Shirley Biery, Kathy Czarnecki, and Karen Nelson.
 Marilyn Rossler and Tim Czarnecki process all new books.

 All residents living within the Beecher Library District are entitled to a Beecher Community Library Card.
 Boundaries of the district are Offner Road (south side of road) on the north, State Line Road (west side of road) on the east, Country Line Road (north side of road) on the south and Crawford Avenue (east side of road) on the west.